gonzoua/scarab/README.md

 Templates are sets of fields that you can use when submitting new PRs instead of specifying them individually as command-line arguments.
 Valid keys for this kind of section are: `product`, `component`, `version`, `platform`, `severity`.
 Possible values depend on the actual Bugzilla instance configuration.
 Some of them can be inspected using `products` command.
 The part of the section name after the colon is used as an argument to `-t` switch of the `submit` command as a shorthand for multiple switches.
 For more examples of template usage see [scarabrc](examples/scarabrc).

 # Commands
+## addflag
+addflag [-h] bug_id name [requestee]

+Add new flag named name to bug bug_id.
+If flag can be requested from specific user they can be specified by an optional requestee argument.

 ## attach
 attach [-h] [-s SUMMARY] [-c COMMENT | -F COMMENT_FILE] [-t CONTENT_TYPE] attachment pr